Nema23Motor logoNema23Motor

 Axis scenarioPrimary setupFallback setupValidation evidence needed

-Medium-load CNC feed axis3.0 A class + 48 V bus2.8 A class + tuned accel profileNo-step-loss test + cycle-time delta report
+Medium-load CNC feed axis2.4 A/phase class + 48 V bus2.8 A class + tuned accel profileNo-step-loss test + cycle-time delta report

-High-accel pick-and-place axis3.2 A class + aggressive torque reserve3.0 A class + thermal guardbandThermal soak + waveform integrity capture
+High-accel pick-and-place axis3.8 A/phase class from high-current family2.8 A class + thermal guardbandThermal soak + waveform integrity capture

 OEM machine exported to EUCurrent class tied to original CE fileEquivalent class with updated technical file referencesConformity documentation delta checklist